What is Earth Hour?

 How many cities/countries/landmarks took part in Earth Hour 2013?

-Earth Hour 2013 took place in more than 7001 cities and towns in 153 countries and territories across all seven continents.
+Earth Hour 2013 took place in more than 7001 cities and towns in 154 countries and territories across all seven continents.
 Hundreds of millions of people switched their lights off for an hour, and the campaign experienced its biggest growth since 2009.
+There were around 3395 landmarks that participated.

 What does a commitment to Earth Hour mean?

 By registering for Earth Hour 2014, individuals, communities and businesses are making a commitment to turn their lights off for an hour at 8.30PM on Saturday 29 March in acknowledgement of an act they will undertake for the benefit of the planet.
-Our expectation is that these individuals, communities and businesses will take action beyond the hour.
+We hope that these individuals, communities and businesses will take action beyond the hour through Earth Hour Blue.

 Who can participate?